Birding Hotspots for Spring Migration

 Magee Marsh along the shores of Lake Erie has become known as the “Warbler Capital of the World” and Biggest Week in American Birding each May.

-Birds & Blooms editor Kirsten Sweet says, “It has super easy walking paths that overlook Lake Michigan, and the spring birding is phenomenal!”
+Birds & Blooms editor Kirsten Schrader says, “It has super easy walking paths that overlook Lake Michigan, and the spring birding is phenomenal!”

 Birds gather here on the shore of Lake Michigan before continuing on their way north to their breeding grounds in the northern US and Canada.